imagej/imagej.github.io/_pages/plugins/snt/analysis.md

 </div>

 {% include clear%}
- The Sholl dialog created by this approach differs slightly from the dialog created by running the {% include bc content='Analyze|Sholl|Sholl Analysis (From Tracings)...'%} plugin in the main Fiji menu.
+ The Sholl dialog created by this approach differs slightly from the dialog created by running the {% include bc path='Analyze|Sholl|Sholl Analysis (From Tracings)...'%} plugin in the main Fiji menu.
 First, the center of analysis is automatically taken from the nearest (or exact) node where the user clicks.
 In addition to morphology and custom tag filters, the *Path filtering* drop-down menu provides an additional option to restrict the analysis to the subset of paths selected in the Path Manager.
 Another advantage is that the display canvas allows the radius step size to be previewed visually.
 To do this, toggle on the *Preview* checkbox under the *Sampling* section and experiment with different step sizes.

 <div align="center">